Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 Original set of DH parameters:
 **Djoint:d:theta:a:alpha**

-* DH (Denavit-Hartenberg) parameters are defined by:
-* joint 1 is describing the transformations, so that the resulting coordinate system at axis 2
+* D0 defines the base properties and allow change of default setup.
+D1 to DnumberOfAxes are the equivalent to DH parameters.
+DnumberOfAxesPlusOne are properties of the tool.
 * d offset in Z direction
 * theta rotation by Z axis, added to the variable theta angle (so the position of 0 degrees can be altered)
 * a is the distance between Z and former Z axis.
 If alpha is 0, 90 or -90, it is the arm length
 * alpha, which is the X axis rotation and is as high as the Z and former Z angle difference.
 Often 0, 180, 90 or -90 degrees
-* home, min, max angles of theta if rotatioal axis.
-Home, min and max position in mm for a prismatic axis.

 Extended set with addition Y parameters:
 **Djoint:d:theta:ytr:yrot:a:alpha**

 Additionally to the DH parameters, ytr is transformation in direction of Y axis, yrot is a rotation for a rotational axis and translation for a prismatic axis.

 Adding the possibility to define Y axes' parameters rotation and translation to give full flexibility to define the coordinates.
-The Z axis is rotated and translated first, then Y, then X, according to the roll-pitch-yaw (RPY) order.

-8- and 10-parameter settings can be mixed, using Y translation and rotation only where needed.
+DH parameters with and without Y settings can be mixed.

-D1 to DnumberOfAxes are the equivalent to DH parameters.
-D0 allows changing the properties of the base.
-DnumberOfAxesPlusOne are properties of the tool.

 # M669 A parameter: angles